millerk22/emc2-labs/EMC2-Labs-Fall/lab03_draft.rst

 Function Docstrings
 --------------------
-Functions can get confusing sometimes, especially when you don't know what parameters tyey take in and what they return (if anything).
-Fortunately, Python has some conventions to help make these things more clear.
+Functions can get confusing sometimes, especially when they are written by somebody else.
+Python has a convention called a docstring that allows you to write a description of what the function does, what the parameters are, and what the return value is.
+This is a good practice to get into, especially when you are writing functions that will be used by other people.

 .. code:: python

-    def functionName(parameter1: type, parameter2: type, parameter3: type) -> return_type:
+    def functionName(parameter1, parameter2, parameter3):
         """
         This is called a docstring.